 Lastly, it’s time to remember what exploring and socializing feels like again.
 Especially after such a year of uncertainty, closures, and few opportunities to socialize safely, it’s time to see things in person again, it’s time to see the world through new lenses and to appreciate all that the planet has to offer.

-So if you’re stuck in a mental rut from 2020, remember that your mental health is worth taking care of and investing time in.
+So if you’re stuck in a mental rut from the past few years, remember that your mental health is worth taking care of and investing time in.
 Tend to your mental health the way you would tend to a sprained ankle or injured wrist: with immediate attention and care.
 We like to travel for mental wellness.
 It soothes us, helps us, and guides us, and we're firm believers it can help others too.

 We also want to remind you that there are many resources out there that were created to help everyone reach a state of mental well-being, including medical and licensed professionals, online resources, and even just talk groups to help you wade through any and all things.
 Travel is yet another important element to the equation of everlasting personal growth and mental wellness, and a resource that will always be available to you, especially here at FTLO.